soldataresearch/EoM-Resources/README.md

-# EoMNCME
+# Course Syllabi
-This is the public repository of the Educators of Measurement SIGIMIE.
+This is the public repository for educators of measurement to upload their course syllabi.